cyweee/Discord-bot/README.md

 After that you will need to do run cmd as admin and type this command `setx /m PATH “C:\ffmpeg\bin;%PATH%”` if you are successful, restart your computer and check if everything is ok with ffmpeg and write the command `ffmpeg -version`

+## How to invite bot

+1. If you want invite our bot to your server you will need
+- Open our [web-site]() about bot
+- Click on bottom "Add  to discord"

 ### Additional Resources